matrix-org/matrix-rich-text-editor/bindings/wysiwyg-ffi/README.md

   -headers MY_OUTPUT_DIR/headers \
   -output MY_OUTPUT_DIR/ExampleRustBindings.xcframework"
 ```

+Note: Generating with xcodebuild is not recommended as it might
+make the resulting library clash with other Rust libraries or even
+some C/C++ libraries.
+See this [script](../../build_xcframework.sh) in the
+root directory for further details.

 Now you can use the framework wherever you see fit, just add the framework (as
 well as the generated Swift code from `MY_OUTPUT_DIR/Sources/`) as a dependency